ProcStack/procstack.github.io/docs/pxlNav/Docs.htm.md

 Using pxlNav for your Three.js projects.

-      Install pxlNav for your web project using NPM npm -i pxlnav
+        Install it for your web project using NPM npm -i pxlnav

+        Native JavaScript ESM, React, & Next.js

+examples are included when installed